remo-rcm/remo2-doc/source/introduction.rst

 cell on the European Continent is considered as being glaciated (Figure [fig:glac\_ivecc]).

+.. _fig_glac_ivecc:

 .. figure:: ./fig/glac_ivecc.png
    :alt: Static glacier mask used in a standard REMO simulation over Europe.
    :width: 80.0%

    Static glacier mask used in a standard REMO simulation over Europe.

 Grid boxes marked as “glacier” are assumed to be totally covered by ice.
-The soil heat equations are solved for five layers (see Chapter [sec:remo\_soil]), but assuming the thermal characteristics of ice.
+The soil heat equations are solved for five layers, but assuming the thermal characteristics of ice.
 The process of runoff generation on glacier ice is neglected.
 Both surface runoff and drainage are set to zero in each time step.
 A snow pack on top of the ice surface is not considered and therefore also snow melt